SpiderOak/crypton-web/blog/_posts/2014-10-9-lab-setup.md

 2. walking through using Crypton APIs
 3. and building a Crypton-powered application together

+We have a server running at [https://nulltxt.se:2015](https://nulltxt.se:1025) with Crypton serving up the lab template.
+This should be sufficient for joining in.

-If you'd like to follow along throughout the interactive parts, you will need to do the following.
+If you'd like to run your own Crypton server, the following steps should make it easy.
 It can take a bit of time to download the docker images if you haven't pulled them yet, so it's recommended to do this ahead of time.